- 65% response rate

 I also enjoy the outdoors and love sports such as soccer, running and biking.
 I've run a few marathons and did an Ironman distance triathlon recently so that kept me occupied.
 I've been to around 80 countries and hope to keep going when opportunity arises.

 I think everyone is like a book with their own story and Couchsurfing just delivers the book to my front door.

 I really like backpacking trips and visiting non-touristy places.
 I love taking public transportation, checking out grocery stores, hole-in-the-wall, random spots and learning about local businesses/infrastructure.
 The subject of urban planning sounds interesting to me and that's one reason why cities attract me.

 Other things I like are bookstores, exploring, running around Central Park and reading, meeting interesting people..restaurants, bars/clubs, live music, comedy/improv..

 I took a year off to travel recently and below is my round the world travel blog =)

 Books - Mostly non-fictions, Economist, NY Times, Happy City

 Music - Pop, Rock, Jazz, all kinds

-Movies - Don't watch a lot of movies but I like comedy
+Movies - Don't watch a lot of movies but I like comedy and documentary

 One Amazing Thing I’ve Done